Best Foam Rollers Reviewed & Rated

 8. Nordic Lifting

 This medium-density roller is a little easier to use than its high-density cousins without being too soft to apply consistent pressure across the user's muscle.
-WIth a variable massaging design, this roller is ideal for those who have graduated from low-density rollers and want a more deep-tissue effect but are not yet ready or interested in high-density rollers.
+WIth a variable massaging design, this is ideal for those who have graduated from low-density and want a more deep-tissue effect but are not yet ready or interested in high-density yet.

 Can Handle Up to 500 Pound